Sustaining organisations in the age of free

 Digital books are different.
 There is only the an original file housed on a book seller’s server.
 When someone buys and downloads the book the total stock is not diminished because the original can be copied infinite times.
 It will not go out of print.
 Sales pay the author, publisher and distributor, such as Amazon’s Kindle books, for example.
 When production costs have been paid for, further copies cost little to sell, copy and distribute.
-New copies have zero marginal cost.
+New copies have what is known as ‘near-zero marginal cost’.

 This leads us to ask in the age of free, in an age when things can easily be copied and freely distributed, what is it that attracts people in return for membership fees or sales?

-Going by what Kelly writes it comes down to what cannot be copied and duplicated.
+Going by what Kelly writes it comes down to what cannot be copied.
 Permaculture ideas, techniques and designs are easily copied and anyone can implement them at home.
 There is how-to information online.

 What can organisations offer that is more than what anyone can copy and download free?
 These are Kevin Kelly’s ‘generatives’.

-In the pre-internet days when crowdfunding hadn’t been thought of, Australia’s Permaculture Institute, the first permaculture organisation in the country with a truly national reach, paid for the printing of its books through prepublishing sales.
-Those paying in advance of publishing would be the first to receive the book.
+In the pre-internet days before crowdfunding hadn’t been thought of, Australia’s Permaculture Institute, the first permaculture organisation in the country with a truly national reach, paid for the printing of its books through prepublishing sales.
+Those paying in advance of publishing would be the first to receive the book, usually at a discounted price.
 This provided immediacy and it worked.
-Prepublication buyers were promised immediate access on publication and before the books appeared in bookshops.
+Prepublication buyers were promised immediate access on publication before the books appeared in bookshops.
 Their prepublication orders helped pay for printing and distribution.
 Combined with goodwill in helping fund publication, immediacy was saleable.

 Today, organisations might offer some product, deal or opportunity before it is released on its website or before it is distributed free.
 This would be done in an email to members and run for only a limited time.
 The model has been used by online publications that offer stories first to subscribers and only after a time publish them freely on their website.

-The challenge for voluntary community organisations is to find something so compelling it would attract memberships.
+The challenge for voluntary community organisations is to find something so compelling to those who value immediacy that it would attract memberships.

 The internet distributes things by copying.
 The same things can be value-added to attract memberships and perhaps income by personalising them.